 Thank you for your interest in becoming a summer intern.

 God’s Farm is not a summer job; it is an opportunity to serve the Lord.
-College age summer interns can either volunteer or raise support from friends and family to receive funds to help cover their expense for the upcoming school year.

 "My summer as an intern at God’s Farm was the best summer of my life!
 Through the long days of teaching kids archery, feeding farm animals, and canoeing, I found myself constantly smiling.
 The kids at God’s Farm are genuinely excited to be there, and it made my job as a camp counselor so easy.
 My favorite part of camp was definitely leading the bible studies.
 I grew up in the church, so I’ve heard the stories I was teaching numerous times.
 However, it was so amazing to see the kids’ faces light up in wonder as many of them heard them for the first time.
 In addition, being an overnight intern was especially rewarding.
 Since the campers are only there for four days, staying overnight allows you more time to form relationships with them.
 It also allows you to get to know the other counselors as well.
 God’s Farm is so fulfilling and will honestly be the best summer of your life!"